-During the construction phase, there will be a requirement for access to, and egress from the Project by heavy goods vehicles (HGVs) and light traffic.
+During the construction phase, there will be a requirement for access to, and egress from, the Project by heavy goods vehicles (HGVs) and light traffic.

-The majority of construction vehicles will access the Project via the A83 and turning onto a forestry track at NGR 204861 705524, utilising access for the existing An Suidhe substation, before reaching the Project site (see Figure 1.1).
-A new permanent access track would be formed off the minor access road to enable access for vehicles during construction and for ongoing operational and maintenance access to the Proposed Development.
+The majority of construction vehicles will access the Project via the A83 and turn onto a forestry track at NGR 196218 694542, utilising access the existing Crarae substation to reach the Project site (see Figure 1.1).
+A new permanent access track would be formed off the forestry access tracks to enable access for vehicles during construction and for ongoing operational and maintenance access to the Project.
+Forestry tracks leading to the

-&lt;sup>1 Institute of Environmental Assessment, Guidelines for the environmental assessment of Road Traffic (Guidance Note 1), 1993.
+1 Institute of Environmental Assessment, Guidelines for the environmental assessment of Road Traffic (Guidance Note 1), 1993.